Modular Vehicle Routing Problem: Applications in Logistics: Introduction

 While numerous studies on MVs have emerged in recent years, most of them focus on designing modular transit systems and overlook the significant benefits that MVs could offer to logistics applications.
 Integrating MVs into traditional delivery problems presents unique challenges in both modeling and algorithm development.
 Since MVs can dock together in a platoon with expanded capacity, traditional capacity constraints can not be applied to MVs.
 The capacity of a platoon is the sum of the capacity of all MVs within it.
 Consequently, the capacity of a platoon changes dynamically as MVs dock or split, necessitating constant tracking of the spatial and temporal status of the MVs.

-To address this research gap, our study proposes a novel variant of the Vehicle Routing Problem (VRP), the Modular Vehicle Routing Problem (MVRP).
-In MVRP, MV platoons begin from a distribution center to serve a set of customers.
-Each MV can operate independently or dock with others at customer locations to work in a platoon, and these platoons can also split into smaller platoons.
-To effectively solve this problem, we first develop a Mixed Integer Linear Programming (MILP) model.
-Given the NP-hardness of the MVRP, exact solutions are not feasible for large-scale instances within polynomial time.
-Therefore, we also develop a Tabu Search (TS) algorithm to effectively solve the problem.
-Additionally, we introduce several variants of the MVRP for future research, along with a property of MVRP.
-Our work contributes to the literature in the following ways: \begin{enumerate} \item We introduce a new variant of the VRP incorporating the MV technology, i.e., the MVRP, where delivery vehicles can dock to platoon and split en route. \item We construct a three-index MILP model and a multi-start TS algorithm to solve the problem.
-Several operators, a multi-start strategy, and shaking in the TS algorithm are tailed for the MVRP.
-Numerical experiments prove the effectiveness of the proposed TS algorithm. \item We discuss the application of various MVRP variants in logistics and propose their MILP models as directions for future research.
-The theatrical lower bound of the MVRP compared with VRP is analyzed. \end{enumerate}
+To address this research gap, our study proposes a novel variant of the Vehicle Routing Problem (VRP), referred to as the Modular Vehicle Routing Problem (MVRP).
+To the best of our knowledge, this is the first work to introduce the MVRP in logistics.
+In the MVRP, MV platoons depart from a distribution center to serve a set of customers.
+Each MV can operate independently or dock with others at customer locations to form a platoon, which can subsequently split into smaller platoons if needed.
+We primarily consider two fundamental types of the MVRP, namely the capacitated MVRP (CMVRP) and the MVRP with time windows (MVRPTW), which are variants of the well-known capacitated VRP and VRP with time windows, respectively.
+Our research analyzes these problems in three aspects.
+First, theoretical analyses prove that the optimal solutions of the MVRP have upper and lower bounds relative to the optimal solutions of the VRP.
+Second, to solve the CMVRP and MVRPTW, we develop Mixed Integer Linear Programming (MILP) models and a tailored Tabu Search (TS) algorithm, which can optimally solve small-size instances and efficiently handle large-size instances, respectively.
+Finally, we introduce several potential applications in logistics and propose MVRP problem settings for future research.
+Our work contributes to the literature in the following ways: \begin{enumerate} \item We introduce a new variant of the VRP that incorporates MV technology, referred to as the MVRP, where delivery vehicles can dock into platoons and split in a trip.
+The theoretical lower bound of the MVRP is compared with that of the traditional VRP. \item We develop three-index MILP models and a TS algorithm to solve the CMVRP and MVRPTW.
+A tailored TS algorithm is built upon a specialized data structure, the Gantt chart, which is widely used in scheduling algorithms.
+Several components of the TS algorithm, including a customized neighborhood structure, an acceleration strategy for verifying time window constraints, as well as multi-start and shaking strategies are specifically designed for the MVRP.
+Numerical experiments demonstrate the effectiveness of the proposed TS algorithm. \item The potential logistics application scenarios and problem settings for three MVRP variants are discussed, which provides directions for future research. \end{enumerate}

 The remainder of the paper is as follows.
 Section \ref{sec:literature} reviews related studies.
 Section \ref{sec:problem} defines the problem and constructs the MILP model.
 Section \ref{sec:algorithm} presents the TS algorithm.
 Section \ref{sec:variants} discusses several variants of the MVRP.
 Section \ref{sec:experiments} describes the instance sets and provides the numerical results.
 Section \ref{sec:conclusion} concludes this paper and suggests future research directions.